Eric Bass

-Eric Bass (born William Frederic Bass, Jr., October 23, 1974) is an American musician, songwriter, and producer, best known as the current bassist for the American rock band Shinedown.
+William Frederic "Eric" Bass Jr. (born October 23, 1974) is an American musician and record producer.
+He has been the bassist of the rock band Shinedown since 2008.
+He is currently signed to ONErpm as a solo artist.

 Personal life

 Bass was born into a conservative, and very musical family, and was encouraged to sing and play piano from an early age.
 At 13 he received a trombone, before moving onto guitar the following Christmas.
-In highschool he played drums in the marching band, which he recalls as being rhythmically invaluable to me throughout my music career.
+In highschool he played drums in the marching band, which he recalls as being "rhythmically invaluable to me throughout my music career".

 Bass currently lives in Charleston, SC with his wife and their two dogs.
-He owned a recording studio called Ocean Industries Studios (www.32tracks.com), which was his second studion, and now owns a studio called "Big Animal Studio", in which he recorded and produced Planet Zero.
+He owned a recording studio called Ocean Industries Studios (www.32tracks.com), which was his second studio, and now owns a studio called "Big Animal Studio", in which he recorded and produced Planet Zero.